 GPS and Navigation Apps

-In addition to a map and compass, you can also use GPS and navigation apps on your phone or other devices.
 These apps can help you track your location, plan your route, and find your way on the trail.
 However, it’s important to remember that technology can fail or run out of battery, so make sure you have a backup plan.

-If you’re using a GPS or navigation app, download the maps and information you need before heading out on the trail.
-Also, keep your device charged and bring a backup battery or charger just in case.
+Keep your device charged and bring a backup battery or charger just in case.
 Carry a paper map and compass as a backup.

-No matter what navigation tools you choose, it’s important to prioritize safety on the trail.
-Make sure to let someone know your route and expected return time, carry a personal locator beacon or satellite messenger, and be prepared for emergencies.
-You can navigate and stay safe on the trail with the right tools and knowledge.
+Let someone know your route and expected return time, carry a personal locator beacon or satellite messenger, and be prepared for emergencies.

 Packing The 10 Essentials For Hiking